 Many investors seem to think that applying the SIP route to stocks reduces the risks of equity investing.
-If they keep acquiring ‘quality’ stocks over many years, they believe, they’ll eventually end up with a portfolio large enough to rival Rakesh Jhunjhunwala’s or get to live off passive dividend income!
+If they keep acquiring ‘quality’ stocks over many years, they believe, they’ll eventually end up with a portfolio large enough to rival the late Rakesh Jhunjhunwala’s or get to live off passive dividend income!
 Brokerages do their best to push this notion along, by recommending stocks specially for SIPping.
 After all, it is an appealing way to get long-term investors, who would not ‘churn’ their stocks, to generate trades (and brokerages)!

 But we think that while accumulating a stock over three or four instalments is fine, taking the SIP route doesn’t work as well for stocks as it does for mutual funds.

 Equity SIP calculators on brokerage websites draw you in with some alluring statistics on how SIPs in ‘quality’ stocks beat the markets and delivered stupendous returns in the last 1, 3 or 5 years.